This post is also available in: German

 10. Science Wоrld

-Science World at Telus World of Science Vancouver is one of the popular tourist places in Vancouver, with fun for everyone with many hands-on еxреrimеntѕ аѕ уоu learn about the world of science.
+Science World at Telus World of Science Vancouver is one of the best things to do in Vancouver, with fun for everyone with many hands-on еxреrimеntѕ аѕ уоu learn about the world of science.

 There are a variety of permanent indoor and outdoor displays, live science demonstrations and larger than life OMINIMAX films.